AssetFetch/spec/spec.md

 ### 3.6.1.
 Downloading
 After choosing a suitable implementation and unlocking all of its datablocks (if required), the client can download the files for every component of the implementation into a newly created dedicated directory on the local workstation on which the client is running.
-The client MAY use the ids of the asset and the implementation to create the following directory structure:

-> `<base directory>/<asset id>/<implementation id>/`

-Inside this directory the client SHOULD arrange the files as described by the provider in the `local_path` field in the implementation metadata to ensure that relative links between files remain intact.

 At this point the client can - either by itself or through calls to its host application - handle the files that it obtained.

 ### 3.6.2.
 Handling